State Agencies | Online Services

 In addition to a traditional regulatory program, regulations are under development to encourage the use of beneficial use byproducts to preserve resources, conserve energy and reduce the need for additional landfills.
 The division also oversees state and local planning for long-term solid waste management.

-The Division of Materials and Waste Management (DMWM) has final filed the professional engineer rule, OAC 3745-27-99.
+The Division of Materials and Waste Management (DMWM) has final filed the professional engineer rule, Ohio Administrative Code (OAC) 3745-27-99.
 This rule will become effective on May 25, 2015.
 Please see the Public Notice and the Effective Rules tab on this page for more information.